-By 2019, there will be approximately 1.5 million open cyber security jobs in the United States.
+By 2019, there will be approximately 1.5 million open cybersecurity jobs in the United States.
 It’s considered the single biggest threat to organizations around the world and it will likely only get worse.
 Many people feel that data breach problems are caused by the lack of skills in the cybersecurity area.
-It comes down to the staff that have the lack of skills and the lack of training.
-Companies like IBM are realizing that not every job requires a four year degree and there are a number of roles that require different skills.
-IBM is open to hiring people with military backgrounds or two year college certificates in order to bridge the gap.
+It comes down to the staff that has the lack of skills and the lack of training.
+Companies like IBM are realizing that not every job requires a four-year degree and there are a number of roles that require different skills.
+IBM is open to hiring people with military backgrounds or two-year college certificates in order to bridge the gap.
 But along with the lack of skills is the nature of the work.
 An example of this is in software engineering.
-These engineers know how to build products, but cannot think about it in the way a cybersecurity expert can – breaking it down and being creative about it.
+These engineers know how to build products but cannot think about it in the way a cybersecurity expert can – breaking it down and being creative about it.
 With all of this said, companies shouldn’t only be trying to bring in new capable talent, but train current employees with needed skills.

 AI is something that could break through this skills gap as it can reduce employee responsibilities.
 Machine learning will also make it easier responding to cybersecurity risks.

 “The number of repetitive tasks a cybersecurity worker undertakes in a work week boggles the mind,” Northcutt

 We see companies like Magnifier, a behavioral analytics solution, using machine learning to model network behavior and better threat detection.
 There’s also Alphabet, a platform that uses storage and processing power to increase search needs.